-- 6.33 If the Statutory Instrument is agreed, the prescribed form will include the current fields required by PoCA, as amended by SOCPA 2005, i.e., suspicion or knowledge, identity of the subject, and whereabouts of the laundered property as far as is known.
-The manner of reporting will include typed, paper-based submission on a standard form and the existing electronic submission methods; secure extranet Money Web interface, SOCA's web-based reporting mechanism SARs Online, encrypted e-mail or encrypted CD ROM. - 6.34 Currently a paper copy of the SOCA preferred form and guidance on completion can be found at www.soca.gov.uk/financialIntel/disclosure.html and www.soca.gov.uk/financialIntel/formsGuide.html and they should be typed or word-processed to enable them to be scanned and prevent errors.
-Submission should be by fax, first class post or courier, although SOCA suggests that standard SARs should be posted and that only paper copies of SAR consent requests should be faxed.
-There is no need to fax and post the same disclosure. - 6.35 SOCA prefers that SARs are submitted electronically using one of the existing methods i.e., the secure extranet Moneyweb system, or via the secure internet system SARs Online.
-Information about access to the secure extranet Moneyweb site can be found on the Proceeds of Crime page at www.soca.gov.uk and access and guidance on use of SARs Online can be found at www.ukciu.gov.uk/sarsonline.aspx. - 6.36 In order that an informed overview of the situation may be maintained, all contact between particular departments/branches and law enforcement agencies should be controlled through, or reported back to a single contact point, which will typically be the nominated officer.
-In the alternative, it may be appropriate to route communications through an appropriate member of staff in the firm's legal or compliance department. - 6.37 A SAR's intelligence value is related to the quality of information it contains.
-As previously mentioned, the prescription of the form will include the current required fields as outlined in PoCA, as amended by SOCPA 2005 i.e., suspicion or knowledge of, or reasonable grounds for knowledge or suspicion of, money laundering, the identity of the subject and whereabouts of the laundered property as far as is known.
+- 6.37 A SAR's intelligence value is related to the quality of information it contains.
 A firm needs to have good base data from which to draw the information to be included in the SAR; there needs to be a system to enable the relevant information to be produced in hard copy for the law enforcement agencies, if requested under a court order. - 6.38 Firms should include in each SAR as much relevant information about the customer, transaction or activity that it has in its records.
 In particular, the law enforcement agencies have indicated that details of an individual's occupation/company's business and National Insurance number are valuable in enabling them to access other relevant information about the customer.
 As there is no obligation to collect this information (other than in very specific cases), a firm may not hold these details for all its customers; where it has obtained this information, however, it would be helpful to include it as part of a SAR made by the firm.
 SOCA's website (www.soca.gov.uk) contains guidance on completing SARs in a way that gives most assistance to law enforcement.
-In particular, SOCA has published a glossary of terms, and find it helpful if firms use these terms when completing a SAR.

-Financial sanctions6.39 Firms must report to HM Treasury details of funds frozen under financial sanctions legislation and where the firm has knowledge or a suspicion that the financial sanctions measures have been or are being contravened, or that a customer is a listed person, or a person acting on behalf of a listed person.
+In particular, SOCA has published a glossary of terms, and find it helpful if firms use these terms when completing a SAR. - Financial sanctions 6.39 Firms must report to HM Treasury details of funds frozen under financial sanctions legislation and where the firm has knowledge or a suspicion that the financial sanctions measures have been or are being contravened, or that a customer is a listed person or entity, or a person acting on behalf of a listed person or entity.
 The firm may also need to consider whether the firm has an obligation also to report under POCA or the Terrorism Act.